DEFRA/ffc-jenkins-pipeline-library/README.md

 ```

 ## Functions

+### tagCommit

+Attaches a tag to a specified commit on a repo in the DEFRA github account.
+If the provided tag alreay exists on origin, it is deleted and reattached to the given commit SHA.
+If the tag does not exist on origin, it is created and pushed to origin.

+It takes three parameters:
+  * a string containing the tag to attach to the commit
+  * a string containing the commit SHA
+  * a string containing the name of the repository (assumed to be in the DEFRA github account)

+### addSemverTags

+Attached a `MAJOR` and `MINOR` version tag to the lastest commit to a repo in the DEFRA github account.
+It uses `tagCommit` to perform the commit tagging on origin.

+Examples:
+  * provided with a `PATCH` increment to a verion (e.g. `2.3.5` to `2.3.6`), the `MAJOR` and `MINOR` tags (`2` and `2.3`) will be moved to the latest commit.
+  * provided with a `MINOR` increment to a verion (e.g. `2.3.5` to `2.4.0`), the `MAJOR` tag (`2`) will be moved and the `MINOR` tag (`2.4`) will be created and attached to the latest commit.
+  * provided with a `MAJOR` increment to a verion (e.g. `2.3.5` to `3.0.0`), the `MAJOR` and `MINOR` tags (`3` and `3.0`) will be created and attached to the latest commit.

+It takes two parameters:
+  * a string containing the current semver version for the release formatted as `MAJOR.MINOR.PATCH`
+  * a string containing the name of the repository (assumed to be in the DEFRA github account)

 ### provisionPrSqsQueue
 This will provision sqs queues for a pull request, so any testing of the PR can be carried out in isolation.